-The SRT, formerly known as SH 121, extends from Business SH 121 near the Denton/Dallas county line northeast approximately 26 miles to east of US 75 in Collin County.
+The SRT, formerly known as SH 121, extends from Business SH 121 near the Denton/Dallas County line northeast approximately 26 miles to east of US 75 in Collin County.
 The SRT offers access to Coppell, Carrollton, Lewisville, The Colony, Plano, Frisco, and McKinney.

 Segment 1, extending from Denton Tap Road to Old Denton Road, opened to traffic in 2006.
 Segment 2, extending from Old Denton Road to Hillcrest Road, opened in 2008.
-Segments 1 and 2 were constructed under the direction of the Texas Department of Transportation (TxDOT).
+Segments 1 and 2 were constructed under the direction of TxDOT.
 Segment 3, extending from Hillcrest Road to Hardin Boulevard, opened in 2009.
 Segment 4, extending from Hardin Boulevard to east of US 75 (including SRT/US 75 interchange) opened in 2011.
 Segment 5, the previously mentioned SRT/DNT interchange, also opened in 2011.